-First elected in 2014, Christina Bisanz was acclaimed to serve as Councillor for Ward 7 in Newmarket for a second four year term, in 2018.
+First elected to serve as Newmarket’s Councillor for Ward 7 in 2014, and then acclaimed for a second four year term, in 2018, Christina Bisanz is running for re-election in 2022.
 Representing her home Ward 7 comes with conviction for Christina.
 “Newmarket, and Ward 7, specifically, are quickly growing and changing.
-We need leaders on Council who will seek community-centred solutions for the challenges that come with that growth and change, along with a bold, strategic vision for the future of Newmarket,” said Christina.
+We need experienced leaders on Council who will seek community-centred solutions for the challenges that come with that growth and change, along with a bold, strategic vision for the future of Newmarket,” said Christina.

 Christina’s involvement outside of the local community is equally impressive.
 She served as a public representative of Advertising Standards Canada, was a director of the Consumers Council of Canada, and governor of Canada’s Sports Hall of Fame, to name but a few.
 Christina career experience has included senior executive positions in major industry sectors ranging from manufacturing and retailing of consumer products, health care, technology and police services boards, where she was responsible for representing sector interests to all levels of government in Canada, and internationally.

 As Ward 7 Councillor, Christina has focused on the issues that concern residents most—especially issues related with growth: “Change is never easy, and it brings challenges that are not always favourable to the community.
-While we’ve welcomed new people to our neighbourhoods, we’ve also seen more congestion in traffic, housing, and loss of precious green space,” Christina said, specifically referring to the current development of the former Glenway golf course.
-Christina believes what is needed is community-centred solutions, and that requires Ward 7′s council member to be able to understand, appreciate and reflect the full diversity of the interests of Ward 7 as a whole.
+While we’ve welcomed new people to our neighbourhoods, we’ve also seen more congestion in traffic, housing, and loss of precious green space,” Christina said.
+She believes in community-centred solutions, and that requires Ward 7′s council member to be able to understand, appreciate and reflect the full diversity of the interests of Ward 7 as a whole.
 To that end, Christina established a Ward 7 Community Advisory Group.
 “The group brings me together with community thoughtleaders who serve as my sounding board and touchstone on issues affecting our local neighbourhoods, ” said Christina.

-Christina’s approach is not just to be the voice on council for Ward 7 residents but also to contribute to the important decision-making processes of the town of Newmarket as a whole.
-“If Newmarket is to position itself for investment and job growth we need leverage the advantage and potential of our assets such as Southlake Regional Health Centre along with our other knowledge-based businesses, as a centre for innovation, research and development,” Christina said.
+Christina’s approach is to be the voice on council for Ward 7 residents but also to contribute to the important decision-making processes of the town of Newmarket as a whole.

 For further information contact: